kwonus/AV-Engine/README.md

 There is just a single external dependency of AVX-Framework, besides .Net 8.0: YamlDotNet.
 Dotnet was chosen as it is open-source and it is cross-platform (I flirted with C++, but it is far too cumbersome, when compared to C#).
 YamlDotNet was chosen for its ability to parse/generate YAML, along with its liberal open source license.
 P/Invoke serves as the glue to facilitate efficient communication from C# to Rust.
 There are internal dependencies; those also are all open source and in-proc (maintained by AV Text Ministries; located at https://github.com/kwonus).

 The framework is highly modular.
 Earlier works were much more monolithic and not well isolated from the GUI.
 While monolithic applications can be built faster, they are more fragile, difficult to refactor, and exhibit maintenance issues over the long haul.
 While a modular architecture is more labor-intensive initially, it's way easier to refactor.
 Modularity facilitates incremental improvements that most deltas can be accomplished in shorter timeframes.
 Additionally, each module can and usually does have dedicated documentation.
 To sum it up: it takes longer on the onset, but it's way better over time.
 The downside of modularity is a more complicated build sequence.
-However, most of my user-base is constrained to the AV-Bible application (that application will be pre-built and distributed as binaries on the Microsoft App Store.
+However, most of my user-base is constrained to the AV-Bible application (that application will be pre-built and distributed as binaries on the Microsoft Store.
 If you need help building sources, please ping me).
 One additional benefit of modularity that I discovered is its self-documenting nature (If there is a problem found in the Blueprint-Blue sources, I know that the code has to do with model/blueprint generation; Likewise, a problem found in AV-Search sources has to do with the implementation of the search; By contrast, monolithic repos lack this clarity)

 Incidentally, a modular architecture is much like a micro-service architecture, but rather than REST endpoints, invocations are made in-process.
 These in-proc invocations obviate the need for sophisticated plumbing and eliminate most serialization and deserialization.
 In-proc is also more performant than REST or even RPC.
 All said, a modular architecture with in-proc invocations, atop .Net 8, is a solid foundation.
 It has many advantages, not the least of which is rapid development and easy debugging.